Announcing The School of Marxist Fundamentals

 History, of course, did not stop with the defeat of the Chinese revolution in 1927 and only resume its course yesterday, so why does our curriculum stop there?
 There is the simple necessity of creating a stopping point, so the selection is somewhat arbitrary, but the 1927 defeat is the ending of the revolutionary wave which emanated from the First World War.
 This period was chosen because of the vast amount of variables simultaneously at play, the level of development of capitalism in the nation of interest, the level of development of the local worker’s movement, the level of development of the international worker’s movement, the attitude of foreign and native bourgeoisie, etc. An intelligent and close study of this period can serve as the prototype for an analysis of other periods of history.
 It is also the period in which, more so than any other, the class struggle was fought out consciously to its bitter end across multiple nations simultaneously.

 Having reached the end of our studies of this historical period, the curriculum will start over again with philosophy and repeat itself.
 The second time around, however, will include an ‘extension course’ which will deal with the subjects of philosophy and economics in more depth.
 The extension course for economics is fairly straight forward in that we will finish reading the rest of Capital, Volumes 2 and 3 along with a reading of Maksakovsky’s The Capitalist Cycle.
-I haven’t finalized the curriculum for the philosophy extension course, but it will revolve around Pannekoek’s Lenin as Philosopher and some works by Cyril Smith.
+The curriculum for the philosophy extension course will revolve around Pannekoek’s Lenin as Philosopher and some works by Cyril Smith.
 The extension course will be in addition to, and not replace, the base curriculum.
 Additionally, there will be a history extension course which, rather than cover a single time period in great depth, will cover various countries in various time periods.
 Specifically, we will read about Reconstruction in America, the strike wave of 1877 in America, the Mexican Revolution, Bolivia from 1952 to 1982, and ending with Allende’s Chile.
 It is inevitable, due to the different lengths of the two curricula, that the base course and the extension course fall ‘out of sync’ with each other such that the base course may be reading about philosophy while the extension course reads about history.
 A full list of texts follows the end of this post so that you can go through the curriculum at your own pace if you wish.

 Ours is not a movement which can be successfully led by specialists.
 Our leaders have been, can be, and will be again assassinated, jailed, exiled, deported, betrayed, die from simple natural causes, and/or turn traitor themselves.
 If the loss of our leaders is enough to paralyze our movement then our movement never had a chance to begin with.
 The dynamic we must foster within our movement is not one of leaders/followers but one which encourages each and every comrade to develop themselves to the furthest extent they are capable and willing to develop.
 To that end, it is important for every willing and able-minded comrade to educate themselves so that our collective history and theory is not confined to the brains of a few armchair Marxists, but is present at every student strike, workplace occupation, conversation between co-workers, march against police brutality, and more.